1abhi6/1abhi6/README.md

 <!-- Introduction -->
 # Namaste, I'm Abhishek! 👋

-I am a passionate, skilled, and self-motivated coder with a strong academic background and experience in coding.
-I am eager to learn new technologies.
+I am a passionate, skilled, and self-motivated coder.
+I am eager to learn new technologies and ready to make an impact.

 <!-- Projects -->
 # 💻 Projects